dotnet-presentations/blazor-workshop/docs/05-authentication-and-authorization.md

 We're going to use a ready-made component called `UserStateProvider`, which is responsible for:

 * Asking the server whether the user is logged in
-* Tracking that logged in/out status and username, and supplying this to other components that want that information
+* Tracking the returned logged in/out status and username, and supplying this information to other components that want it
-* Exposing public methods that start the sign-in and sign-out flows
+* Exposing `public` methods that start the sign-in and sign-out flows

  This is all defined in the `BlazingPizza.ComponentsLibrary` project, and may end up being baked into the framework in some form, as it's more complex than many developers would want to write themselves.